New Faculty & Staff

 To see training dates/details, go to the IT Training & Events Calendar, and click the link for the class date you want.

-- New faculty will receive an email with information about their account and password.
+- New faculty will receive an email from IT Support Services with information about their account and password.

 - New faculty should review the available computer model choices and make a selection.

-- Departments must work with IT Support Services to select and provide computer equipment for staff.
+- Departments must work with IT Support Services to select and provide computer equipment for new staff.
+Please contact the IT Help Desk to begin the process and allow at least one week in advance of the employee start date to allow time for equpment to be prepared.

 Check Your Email

 Your Amherst email address will be firstname.lastname@example.org.
-If you work for other entities such as Five Colleges, your email address will reflect that and would be @fivecolleges.edu instead.
+If you work for other entities such as Five Colleges, your email address will reflect that and will be @fivecolleges.edu instead.

 To access your Amherst email from off-campus, use Web Mail (the Outlook Web App or OWA).
 Web Mail allows you to access your email from any computer with a web browser and Internet access.
 To use Web Mail, go to https://mail.amherst.edu and, when prompted, log in with your Amherst username and password.